 “The phase-out [of FFs] must be accompanied by systems to ensure … much more equitable access to energy.
 Today, more affluent, predominantly white households have much higher than average consumption of energy in all forms, while millions of of lower-income households cannot afford as much energy as they need.” (p.
 85)

-Don Fitz (email@example.com) is on the Editorial Board of Green Social Thought.
+Don Fitz (email@example.com) is on the Editorial Board of Green Social Thought where a version of this article was first published.
 He was the 2016 candidate of the Missouri Green Party for Governor.
 His book on Cuban Health Care: The Ongoing Revolution has been available since June 2020.

 A sizeable portion of socialists disagree with the very concept of degrowth as described here.
 They need to be convinced.
 For example:ReplyDelete

 "The ultimate answer to our problems necessarily lies beyond capitalism, and demanding an end to growth is not going to get us there.
 To begin with, de-growth is just a moral exhortation directed at people to convince them to consume less, but consumption in capitalism is not in fact driven by demand, but by production for profit.
 If we want patterns of consumption to change, this has to be accomplished through the investment and production end, not from the demand side.

 Currently, GDP growth only measures rising incomes, and therefore bundles up social goods with actual harms, as long as they are some company’s profits.
 In order to address the climate emergency, however, we definitely do need carefully planned and directed growth to build an infrastructure of renewable energy, to provide for homes, public transport, industry and so on.
 Far from involving a reduction of living standards, this kind of planned growth would require large numbers of well-paid jobs to be created.
 Crucially, this could only be done by the state, not the private sector.